-Either if you're just getting started using LinkedIn or if you've had a profile for ages, here are some tips to help you optimize your LinkedIn effort.
+If you're just getting started with LinkedIn or if you've had a profile for ages, here are some tips to help you optimize your LinkedIn effort.

 In summary, here are the tips in no particular order: